Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: Introduction

 \section{Introduction}

 Story visualization aims to generate a sequence of coherent images from text prompts, reflecting the narrative’s progression and enabling users, even without an artistic background, to visually present their stories~\citep{li2019storygan,maharana2021integrating,chen2022character}.
 Recent advancements in text-to-image models, particularly diffusion models, have significantly improved the quality of generated visuals, producing high-quality, creative, and aesthetically pleasing images~\citep{saharia2022photorealistic,rombach2022high,kang2023scaling}.
-These models greatly outperform earlier approaches such as generative adversarial networks~\citep{brock2018large} in terms of image quality.
+These models greatly outperform earlier approaches, such as generative adversarial networks~\citep{brock2018large} in terms of image quality.

-However, story visualization remains challenging, particularly in maintaining semantic consistency and capturing complex interactions as the story length increases.
+However, story visualization remains challenging, particularly in maintaining semantic consistency and synthesizing interactions as the story length increases.
 Two main paradigms have emerged in this domain.
-The \textbf{Auto-Regressive paradigm} (Fig.~\ref{paradigm}A), which generates frames sequentially~\citep{pan2024synthesizing,liu2024intelligent}, often struggles with semantic consistency due to error accumulation and the inability to reference future frames, leading to inconsistencies in the overall narrative.
+The \textbf{Auto-Regressive Paradigm} (Fig.~\ref{paradigm} (A)), which generates frames sequentially referencing previous finite frames~\citep{pan2024synthesizing,liu2024intelligent}, often struggles with semantic consistency due to error accumulation and the inability to reference future frames.
 Although techniques like Consistent Self-Attention (CSA)~\citep{zhou2024storydiffusion} can help mitigate these inconsistencies, their reliance on intermediate denoising features results in high memory consumption, limiting scalability for longer stories.
-To address these challenges, \citet{zhou2024storydiffusion} further propose the \textbf{Reference-Image paradigm}, which employs fixed reference images to guide the visualization process.
-However, as shown in Fig.~\ref{paradigm}B, while using only the initial frames as reference images alleviate scalability issues, it fails to provide the global semantic coherence necessary for long-story visualization, ultimately resulting in the propagation of errors from the reference images to subsequent frames.
+To address these challenges, \citet{zhou2024storydiffusion} further proposes the \textbf{Reference-Image Paradigm} (Fig.~\ref{paradigm} (B)), which employs fixed reference images to guide the visualization.
+However, while using only the initial frames as reference images alleviates scalability issues, it fails to provide the global semantic coherence necessary for long-story visualization, resulting in error propagation from the reference images to subsequent frames.
 As such, both paradigms experience quality degradation when visualizing long stories.
-Additionally, they inherit the limitations from Stable Diffusion (SD)~\citep{rombach2022high}, particularly in generating fine-grained interactions (as shown in Fig.~\ref{fig1}).
+Additionally, they inherit the limitations from Stable Diffusion Model (SDM)~\citep{rombach2022high}, particularly in generating fine-grained interactions in the story (Fig.~\ref{fig1}).